siddu015/Camply/README.md

 # Camply 🎓

 Camply is where college students manage everything that matters — from exams to events, friends to clubs, all in one place.
 It's not another study app or social network — it's the space built just for your college life.
 Quiet when you need it, active when you want it.
-Whether you're trying to pass or make a mark, Camply fits how you move through college.
+Whether you're trying to pass or make a mark, Camply fits how you move through college

 ## Project Structure